sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * neovim has a built-in client for "talking" to a language server
             * in essence, neovim is the client for the server
         * but you still have to tell the client (neovim) which language server you want to use
-            * so you configure nvim-lspconfig to tell neovim about the language server
+            * so you use nvim-lspconfig, a plugin, to tell neovim about the language server
-        * you can also set other basic settings to nvim-lspconfig to change:
+        * you can also set other basic settings with nvim-lspconfig to change:
             * how neovim responds to the language server
             * how you want the language server to respond to neovim
         * you can still use other plugins to connect to a language server and bypass neovim's built-in client